viperML/nh/README.md

 ### Specialisations support

 nh is capable of detecting which specialisation you are running, so it runs the proper activation script.
-To do so, you need to give nh some information of the spec that is currently running by writing its name to `/etc/specialisation`.
+To do so, you need to give nh some information of the spec that is currently running.

+#### NixOS

+System specialisations are read from `/etc/specialisation`.
 The config would look like this:

 ```nix
 {config, pkgs, ...}: {